A year after the pandemic was declared, US Covid-19 numbers are way too high to relax just yet, CDC director warns

 Now, the country is at a pivotal point.

-Case numbers, after plateauing at high levels, may be beginning to decline again, CDC Director Dr. Rochelle Walensky said during a White House briefing on Wednesday.
+Case numbers, after plateauing at high levels, may be beginning to decline again, Walensky said during a White House briefing on Wednesday.
 Average hospital admissions and Covid-19 deaths were also down over the past week, she added.

 So far, almost one in 10 Americans have been fully vaccinated -- a number that is still too low to suppress the spread of the virus.
 And some experts have warned another possible surge could be weeks away, fueled by a highly contagious variant spreading across the country.